Sian1902/SFML-Bank-System-/README.md

+Sure, I can rewrite the markdown document for you with the suggested fixes.
+Here is the updated version:

 # SFML Bank System

 Welcome to the SFML Bank System project!
 This simple bank system is developed using C++ and the SFML library.
 It serves as a demonstration for creating graphical user interfaces (GUIs) with SFML.
 The project is primarily intended for educational purposes, specifically for students at the Faculty of Computer Science at Ain Shams University.